react-boilerplate/react-boilerplate/docs/css/README.md

 The syntax is very similar to using a [Stylesheet](#stylesheet) and this often catches people out.
-The key difference in CSS Modules is that you import to a variable.
+The key difference in CSS Modules is that you import styles to a variable.

 **`Button.css`**
 ```css